StadGent/fractal_styleguide_gent-base-archive/docs/06-mixins.md

 ### color-element-states($color, $color-hover, $property);
 **Description:**
-Adds active, visited, hover and focus states to a link.
+Adds active, visited, hover and focus states to elements like links or buttons etc...

 **Implementation:**
 ```